 Switching from an ICE to an EV car eliminates all toxic tailpipe pollution, e.g. NOx, HC and carbon monoxide (CO).
 A harmful pollutant, nitrogen dioxide (NO2), is responsible for over 50,000 premature deaths per year in Europe.
 It causes respiratory and cardiovascular disease and can be a death sentence for those suffering from asthma.

-Expected improvements to air quality due to switching to EVs do not mean that non-exhaust pollution should be ignored.
-Particle pollution from brakes and tyres should be reduced from all vehicles as quickly as possible.
+Expected improvements in air quality due to switching to EVs do not mean that non-exhaust pollution should be ignored.
+Particle pollution from brakes and tyres should be reduced in all vehicles as quickly as possible.

 A method for accurately measuring brake wear emissions is under development by the United Nations Particle Measurement Programme.
 Technologies for reducing brake wear emissions are already available.
 The EU-funded LOWBRASYS and REBRAKE projects succeeded in reducing particle mass emissions from brakes by over 50%.
 A French company Tallano has developed a ‘vacuum’ brake pad which is advertised to remove 85% of braking PM.
 This system can also be retrofitted and used by public transport such as buses or trams.